NEXTDC’s M1 data centre gains Australia-first certification

-The Data-Centre-as-a-Service provider recently celebrated its M1 Melbourne data centre becoming officially certified as Australia’s first National Australian Built Environment Rating System (NABER) 5-star rated data centre infrastructure facility.
+The Data-Centre-as-a-Service provider recently celebrated its M1 Melbourne data center becoming officially certified as Australia’s first National Australian Built Environment Rating System (NABER) 5-star rated data center infrastructure facility.

-Effectively what this means is that NEXTDC’s M1 data centre has set a benchmark in attaining a level of energy efficiency not previously achieved in the industry.
+Effectively what this means is that NEXTDC’s M1 data center has set a benchmark in attaining a level of energy efficiency not previously achieved in the industry.

 NEXTDC chief of engineering and design Jeff Van Zetten says the certification is a demonstration of the company’s dogged commitment to energy efficiency and sustainability.

-“Our goal is to set a new global benchmark in data centre design that will deliver a higher level of sustainability for our customers and our environment,” says Van Zetten.
+“Our goal is to set a new global benchmark in data center design that will deliver a higher level of sustainability for our customers and our environment,” says Van Zetten.